 Many agents even attend a special Disney “college” to make sure they know the best way to put your package together.

-Most travel agencies like Destinations in Florida do not charge you to plan your vacation.
+Most travel agencies do not charge you to plan your vacation.
 Disney covers all agent fees themselves.

 So, whether you book through them or do it yourself, there’s no extra cost for the service!